-Version 11.0, 11/11/2019 IRAS 97740 REC ref: East of England 12/EE/0307 The <local NHS Trust> will use your or the patient's name, address and contact details, to contact you or the patient about the research study and make sure that relevant information about the study is recorded for their care.
+The <local NHS Organisation> will use your or your ward/relative/person you are consenting for's name, address and contact details, to contact you or the patient about the research study and make sure that relevant information about the study is recorded for their care.
 They will keep identifiable information about you and the patient from this study for 3 years after the study has finished as they may need to contact them about SINAPPS2 study and other relevant studies or to feed-back their clinical team or GP about new available test and their results that may have impact on their clinical care.
-Any research documents with personal information, such as consent forms, will be stored securely at the [local NHS Trust] and archived as per the <local Trust> policy for medical notes retention.
+Any research documents with personal information, such as consent forms, will be stored securely at the [local NHS Organisation] and archived as per the <local NHS organisation> policy for medical notes retention.